-- 220.235.
-The consent holder must submit a Stormwater Operations, Monitoring and Maintenance Plan for the proposed stormwater system prior to Practical Completion.
-The Stormwater Operations and Maintenance Plan must be prepared by a suitably Qualified and Experienced person and include operational, monitoring and maintenance details to demonstrate compliance with the following conditions, and for:
+- 220. The consent holder must submit a Stormwater Operations and Maintenance Plan for the proposed stormwater system prior to Practical Completion.
+The Stormwater Operations and Maintenance Plan must include operational and maintenance details to demonstrate compliance with the following conditions and for:

 - (a) Pond and Associated Pumps;

-- (b) Channels and Canals;
+- (b) Channels;

 - (c) Spillways;

 - (d) Removal of silt and any contaminants settled in spillways;

-- (e) Isolation and removal of any spills on the port apron entering a canalCanal;
+- (e) Isolation and removal of any spills on the port apron entering a canal;

-- (f) Groundwater monitoring

-- (g) Pond sludge management

-- (f)(h) Repair of any erosion; and
+- (f) Repair of any erosion; and

-- (g)(i) Removal of blockages.
+- (g) Removal of blockages.

-- 221.236.
-Conditions 237230222-250239231 apply to all operational stormwater discharges from Northport from Practical Completion of the reclamation.
+- 221. Conditions 222-231 apply to all operational stormwater discharges from Northport from Practical Completion of the reclamation.

-Advice Note: It is intended that the consent holder will surrender the existing resource consent for the current stormwater collection, treatment, and disposal system (CON20090505532 issued on 13 April 2010)

-concurrently with the commencement of the application of Conditions 237230222-250239231 in accordance with Condition 2372302222235.
+Advice Note: It is intended that the consent holder will surrender the existing resource consent for the current stormwater collection, treatment, and disposal system (CON20090505532 issued on 13 April 2010) concurrently with the commencement of the application of Conditions 222-231 in accordance with Condition 222220.
 This will consolidate the stormwater resource consents and conditions applying to the expanded Northport, meaning that a single consent and single set of conditions will apply to all Northport operational stormwater.

-222.237.
-Operational stormwater must be treated either:
+222. Operational stormwater must be treated either:

-- (a) via connection to the existing canal and pond-based stormwater system discharging to the CMA at co-ordinate location 1733997E 6033711N; and/or - (b) via alternative proprietary stormwater treatment systems/devices prior to discharge to the CMA, subject to prior certification by the Council that they are capable of meeting the compliance parameters in these consent conditions. - 223.238.
-The consent holder must make an underwater examination of diffuser(s) and pipelines at least once every two (2) years, and take such measures as are necessary to ensure that diffuser(s) operate as designed and that all the stormwater discharges, except for the emergency overflow(s), pass through diffuser(s). - 224.239.
-A report on all such examinations and action taken to remedy defects, as required under Condition 238231216, must be forwarded to the Council's Compliance Manager within once month of the examination being completed.
+- (a) via connection to the existing canal and pond-based stormwater system discharging to the CMA at co-ordinate location 1733997E 6033711N; and/or - (b) via alternative proprietary stormwater treatment systems/devices prior to discharge to the CMA, subject to prior certification by the Council that they are capable of meeting the compliance parameters in these consent conditions. - 223.
+The consent holder must make an underwater examination of diffuser(s) and pipelines at least once every two (2) years, and take such measures as are necessary to ensure that diffuser(s) operate as designed and that all the stormwater discharges, except for the emergency overflow(s), pass through diffuser(s). - 224.
+A report on all such examinations and action taken to remedy defects, as required under Condition 223, must be forwarded to the Council's Compliance Manager within once month of the examination being completed.